marykohl3/Pro-Israel-Blocker/README.md

 - Updated BDS List
 - Bugs still with pop-up: seeking help if interested contact me!

+# STAY UPDATED!
+Want to know about the latest update or how to help with this extension?
+Email me at marykohl3@gmail.com

 THANK YOU!
 To everyone that helped contribute to this!